gotthardp/python-mercuryapi/README.md

    * `"IPX64"`, IPX (64kbps link rate)
    * `"IPX256"`, IPX (256kbps link rate)
    * `"ATA"`
+ * *read_power* defines the transmit power, in centidBm, for read operations.
+If not given, a reader specific default value is used.

 For example:
 ```python
 reader.set_read_plan([1], "GEN2")
 ```

 #### reader.read()
 Performs a synchronous read, and then returns a list of tuples (*epc*, *rcount*) resulting from the search.
 If no tags were found then the list will be empty.